 - 1. The School of Music welcomes participation by non-music majors in coursework, lessons, ensembles, and recital attendance. - 2.
 Audition schedules for ensembles are posted before registration and students are urged to audition.
-All qualified students are invited to participate in the Music School activities. - 3.
-The student may enroll in Understanding Music (MUS 151), or three hours of ensembles (MUS 182-197) to satisfy the Humanities and Fine Arts courses for the General Education Program.
+All qualified students are invited to participate in Music School activities. - 3.
+The student may enroll in Understanding Music (MUS 151) or three hours of ensembles (MUS 182-197) to satisfy the Humanities and Fine Arts courses for the General Education Program.
 Any student wishing to register for theory must take the theory placement test before registration.
-Any applied study for credit will include a performance examination.

-4. Some non-majors are awarded keyboard, instrumental, and vocal scholarships by audition.
-All non-major scholarship recipients are required to register for one credit hour of instruction in applied music - MUS 170.
+Any applied study for credit will include a performance examination. - 4.
+Some non-majors are awarded keyboard, instrumental, and vocal scholarships by audition.
+All non-major scholarship recipients are required to register for one credit hour of instruction in applied music MUS 170.
 Instrumentalists who have a non-major scholarship must register for MUS 184, 185, 188, or 191 as assigned by the Director of Bands.
+Vocalists who have a non-major scholarship must register for MUS 184, 185, 188, or 191 as assigned by the Director of Bands.
 Vocalists who have a non-major scholarship must register for MUS 182, 183, 196, or 197 as assigned by the Director of Choral Studies.
 Keyboard non-major students assist the department by accompanying as set forth in departmental policy.

-O. Ensemble Dress Rehearsal Policy
+P. Ensemble Dress Rehearsal Policy